-Figure 2 demonstrates that the threshold energy for a second-degree burn injury is not a constant but rather a variable.
-Note that the 1.2 cal/cm2 onset to second-degree burn energy for bare skin used in IEEE P 1584, NFPA 70E and CSA Z462 (dashed line on figure 2) intersects with the curve produced using the Stoll's data at one (1) second point on figure 2.
+Z462 and NFPA 70E (dashed line on Figure 2) intersects with the curve produced using the Stoll's data at one (1) second point on Figure 2 (see square marker on Figure 2).
 This observation supports the choice of Stoll's curve we made for evaluating the type of burn hazard expected with an arc flash.
-For exposures lasting less than 1 second, the irradiance required for an injury would significantly increase as the duration of exposure decreased; however, the amount of incident energy required to cause second-degree burn would decrease.
-Equation 2 is an analytical expression for the threshold line represented by figure 2.
+For exposures lasting less than 1 second the irradiance required for an injury would significantly increase as the duration of exposure decreased however the amount of incident energy required to cause second degree burn would decrease.
+Equation 2 shown below is an analytical expression for the threshold line represented by Figure 2:

-$E{\rm b} = 1.2 t^{0.3}$, (Equation 2)
+$$E{h} = 1.2 t^{0.3}$$ (Equation 2)

 where t is exposure time in seconds.
-E_b is threshold incident energy in cal/cm2 that needs to be released during the exposure time t to cause second-degree burn.
+E_b is threshold incident energy in cal/cm2 that needs to be released during the exposure time t to cause second degree burn.